 - Scar tissue after laparoscopy

-- On lower abdomen after C-section delivery
+- On the lower abdomen after C-section delivery

 Different Types Of Scar Tissues

-Scar tissue on the skin look different depending on the type of trauma/injury that has led to the scar.
+Scar tissue on the skin looks different depending on the type of trauma/injury that has led to the scar.
 The development of the scar is also dependent on the skin tone of the person.
 The following are the various types of scars seen –

 (i) Hypertrophic Scars – When the body produces more than the required amount of collagen during the healing process, a raised scar can be formed.
 This is called as a hypertrophic scar and becomes less raised over time.

 (ii) Keloid Scars – Keloid scars are formed due to excess of a protein (collagen) and grows further beyond the boundary of the wound.
-The texture and appearance of keloids is very peculiar and it can be easily differentiated from a hypertrophic scar.
-People with a darker complexion have higher chances of developing this type of scar.
+The texture and appearance of keloids are very peculiar and it can be easily differentiated from a hypertrophic scar.
+People with darker complexion have higher chances of developing this type of scar.

 (iii) Atrophic Scars – A scar that is present below the skin level appears sunken and is called an atrophic scar.
-A common example for this is acne scarring that forms pot-marks on the skin.
+A common example of this is acne scarring that forms pot-marks on the skin.

 (iv) Contracture Scars – This type of scar is formed due to a burn wherein the skin is pulled inwards and has a puckered appearance.

 (v) Stretch Marks – These are technically scars that form due to over-stretching of the skin, which is also a type of trauma that the skin experiences.
-They appear reddish in the initial stages and then transform to a silvery white color.
+They appear reddish in the initial stages and then transform to a silvery-white color.

 Problems Associated With A Scar Tissue